azmul-ml/javascript-learning/Day_01_JS_Data_Types/README.md

 Above code give us a `syntax error`.
 So how does it know about the error through line 5 without executing in 1st line.
 So before execution it's being parsed or compiled by js engine.

 We'll cover that later in detail on our allocated **Javascript Engine Session**.
-But in our session we'll use the word hoisting to make us easy to understand.
+But in our session we'll use the word hoisting to make it easy to understand.

 ```js
 name;